michaelcoxon/collections/README.md

 ### select(propertyName: string): Queryable
 ### select(selector: (a: any) => any): Queryable
 ### sum(propertyName: string): number
+> Returns the sum of numbers designated by the `propertyName`.

+Useful for getting totals of a dataset.

 ### sum(selector: (a: any) => number): number
+> Returns the sum of numbers returned by the `selector`.

+Useful for getting totals of a dataset.

 ### take(count: number): Queryable
+> Returns a Queryable that subset of the items from 0 to `count`

 ### where(predicate: Predicate): Queryable
+> Returns a Queryable of the items that match the predicate

+Used to filter a dataset.